 The holiday is celebrated for 8 nights to commemorate the miracle of a tiny amount of ritual oil for lighting the Temple menorah lasting for 8 days.

-Some ideas for objects and symbols to include in this Hanukkah activities for kids are dreidels, candles, jugs of oil, latkes, donuts, and coins for gelt.
+Some ideas for objects and symbols to include in this Hanukkah activity for children are dreidels, candles, jugs of oil, latkes, donuts, and coins for gelt.

 You can get a little more ambitious and explain to them the significance of each object.